DrewErskine/DataStructures/Maps/ConcurrentHashMaps/ConncurrentHashMaps-README.md

 8. Clearing the Map
    map.clear();

+---

 ## Use Cases

-Suitable for high-concurrency applications where read and write operations need to be performed by many threads without a significant performance penalty.
+`ConcurrentHashMap` is suitable for high-concurrency applications where read and write operations need to be performed by many threads without a significant performance penalty.